campjacob/campjacob.github.io/_templates/2019-fall-sowk-486-class-xx-weekly-email.md

 - Agenda item

-The presentation slides can be viewed on [Notist](https://noti.st/campjacob), where you can download them and follow along during class.
+The presentation slides can be viewed through [Notist on my website](https://presentations.jacobrcampbell.com), where you can download them and follow along during class.

 This week, the following assignments are due: